How to Serve Mare Santo

 Open It with Control

-Remove the foil and loosen the cage - but leave it on.
+Remove the foil and loosen the cage — but keep it on

-Hold the cork with one hand, and the base of the bottle with the other.
+Hold the cork with one hand and the bottle base with the other

-Gently twist the bottle (not the cork) while keeping pressure on the top.
+Twist the bottle, not the cork, while keeping pressure on the top

-Let the cork release with a soft sigh, not a pop.
+Let the cork release with a soft sigh

 One Final Gesture